Kitware/SMQTK-Classifier/docs/classifier_interfaces.rst

 ClassifyImageSupervised
 +++++++++++++++++++++++
-This interface is a class of classifiers that are trainable via supervised training.
+This interface defines a specialization of image classifiers that are trainable via supervised learning.

 .. autoclass:: smqtk_classifier.interfaces.classify_image_supervised.ClassifyImageSupervised
    :members: